ALEHACKsp/discord-hooking/README.md

 # discord-hooking
 A simple and easy to use hooking library weaponized through discord.

-This is only a PoC that was written in roughly an hour, so if you encounter any issues with the usage, please create an issue.
+This is a ugly PoC that was written in roughly an hour, so if you encounter any issues with the usage, please create an issue.

 # Information